 Please feel free to browse our Frequently Asked Questions section, to find answers to some of the more common Heating and Plumbing questions.

 Are your engineers Gas Safe Registered?

-Yes, our engineers Gas Safe Registered.
+Yes, our engineers are Gas Safe Registered.
 Our registration number is 175156.
-We will also issue an appliance notification, which is a legal requirement since April 2009.
+We will also issue an appliance notification, which has been a legal requirement since April 2009.

 What make of boilers do you supply and install?